mlochbaum/BQN/doc/rank.md

 ### Two arguments

 When given two arguments, Cells tries to pair their cells together.
-Starting simple, a unit array on either side will be paired with every cell of the other argument (and an atom is converted to an array).
+Starting simple, a unit (whether array or atom) on either side will be paired with every cell of the other argument.

         '∘' »˘ a